-The remaining part of this paper is as follows.
-Chapter 2 describes our behavior detection system.
-Chapter 3 explains a model for deriving a threshold determination rule and we apply the model into our detection system.
-Chapter 4 shows evaluation by experiment.
-Finally, Chapter 5 concludes this paper.
+The remaining part of this paper is composed as follows.
+Section 2 describes our behavior detection system.
+Section 3 explains a model for determining a threshold dynamically and we apply the model into our detection system.
+Section 4 shows evaluation result by an experiment.
+Section 5 presents related works.
+Finally, we conclude this paper in Section 6.

-2 Behavior Detection in the Home
+2 Behavior Detection in Homes

-2.1 Detection of High-Level Behavior
+2.1 Detection of High-Level Behaviors

-We consider situations of leaving the home, coming home, getting up and going to bed, as situations in which proactive services can be provided effectively.
-For example, suppose when getting up, our system provides a reminder service, which reminds a user of one-day-schedule and of things to be completed by the time the user leaves his home.
-By providing this reminder service before the user starts preparing for leaving or for having a meal just after a series of actions when the user got up, the service can support the decision of next action of the user.
-When going to bed, our system provides services which brings relief and safety.
-For example, our system informs of that the windows are not closed.
-We consider proactive services are valuable services which can proactively prevent repentance and danger, which the user might face in the case that the services are not provided.
+We consider situations of leaving home, coming home, getting up and going to bed, as situations in which proactive services can be provided effectively.
+For example, when getting up, our system provides a reminder service, which reminds a user of one-dayschedule and of things to be completed by the time the user leaves his home.
+If this reminder service is provided before the user starts preparing for leaving or for having a meal just after a series of activities when the user gets up, it enables the user to decide his next activity.
+When going to bed, our system provides services which bring relief and safety.
+For example, our system informs the user that the windows are not closed.
+We consider proactive services are valuable services which can prevent repentance and danger, which the user might face in the case that the services are not provided.